sid-081205/flowchain/README.md

 ## 1\.
 Abstract

 **flowchain** is a non-custodial, voice-activated agentic interface for the Neo blockchain, designed to eliminate the latency and physical constraints of traditional hardware and browser-based wallets.
-By leveraging **SpoonOS** for secure Trusted Execution Environments (TEEs) and **ElevenLabs** for low-latency conversational I/O, VoxAegis enables hands-free high-frequency trading and acts as a fail-safe security layer.
+By leveraging **SpoonOS** for secure Trusted Execution Environments (TEEs) and **ElevenLabs** for low-latency conversational I/O, FlowChain enables hands-free high-frequency trading and acts as a fail-safe security layer.

 The system introduces the concept of **"Verbal Atomic Execution"**—allowing users to trigger complex transaction batches (swaps, bridging, or emergency liquidity draining) via authenticated voice commands, secured by cryptographic proofs within the SpoonOS infrastructure.

 ## 2\.
 Problem Statement

 In high-volatility DeFi environments, the time-to-execution for human traders is bottlenecked by physical interface interactions (login, 2FA, clicking UI elements).
 Furthermore, in the event of a physical security compromise (e.g., laptop seizure) or a compromised dApp frontend, users lack an "out-of-band" method to secure their assets.
-VoxAegis solves this by decoupling execution from the physical device, placing the logic inside a secure, voice-gated TEE.
+FlowChain solves this by decoupling execution from the physical device, placing the logic inside a secure, voice-gated TEE.

 ## 3\.
 Architecture